tigera-solutions/fortinet-enablement/modules/installing-calico.md

     Keep track of these two tokens as they will be used later on!

-10. Finally, you can logint to the Calico Enterprise UI using the loadbalancer and user auth token provided above.
+10. Finally, you can login to the Calico Enterprise UI using the loadbalancer and user auth token provided above.

+    >It can take a moment for the load balancer URL to become operational as AWS needs to pass a few checks on its side to enable traffic to the load balancer.

     ![img](../img/tigera-ui.png)